jonathondilworth/detailed-plutus-lecture-notes/1-Lecture-One.md

 ### 1.3 Plutus Platform

-> "Plutus Platform Learning is Difficult" - Lars Brünjes
+> "Plutus Platform Learning is Difficult" <br />
+> — Lars Brünjes

 *Why So Difficult?*

-* Using (E)UTxO Model - Less intuitive than other similar technological implementations (E.G. ETH Accounting Model).
+* Using (E)UTxO Model — Less intuitive than other similar technological implementations (E.G. ETH Accounting Model).
 * Plutus is brand new and under rapid development, thus is changing all the time.
 * Due to constant changes, we're required to regularly update project dependencies.
 * Tooling is not ideal...